ghost-land/Nintendo-eShop-db/script_3ds/readme.md

 - **SSL Certificate:** Disable SSL warnings using `urllib3.disable_warnings()` due to potential issues with the Nintendo eShop API SSL certificate.
 - **Terms of Use:** Ensure compliance with the terms of use for the Nintendo eShop API when using this script.

 Feel free to customize the script according to your requirements.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+For example, you can modify the `main.py` script to retrieve data for a single country code or to download only specific images.

 ## Acknowledgments
 - [3dbrew](https://www.3dbrew.org/wiki/Nintendo_eShop)